- Write a letter to a poet whose voice speaks to them

 Step 2: Repeat the cycles using as many of the following prompts as you can: "I see…," "I hear…," "I dream…," "I imagine…."

-Step 3: Ask students to sit down at their desks to write how they are feeling (or what they see, hear, dream or imagine) at this moment using only descriptive words.
-They should try to capture—in words only—some of what happened when they moved and verbalized.
-(This may be difficult, but they should try.
-It will get them somewhat closer to what poets have to do with the tools they have—the blank page, their internal voice, rhythm, and words.)
+Step 3: Ask students to sit down at their desks to write how they are feeling (or what they see, hear, dream, or imagine) at this moment using only descriptive words.
+They should try to capture — in words only — some of what happened when they moved and verbalized.

-Ask your students to take out their notes from the Selecting Favorite Poems From Historical Poets lesson in which they responded to poets’ voices and discussed their choices.
+Step 1: Ask students to take out their notes from the Selecting Favorite Poems From Historical Poets lesson in which they responded to poets' voices and discussed their choices.
 They will use these notes when they write draft letters to these poets.

-Step 2: Ask them to jot down in their journal or on a piece of paper some questions they would like to ask their poet about how they wrote this poem.
+Step 3: Ask students to jot down in their journal or on a piece of paper some questions they would like to ask their poet about how they wrote this poem.

-Step 3: Ask students to turn and talk with a neighbor about the questions they want to ask, review the questions, and make suggestions on how to improve them.
+Step 4: Have students to turn and talk with a neighbor about the questions they want to ask, review the questions, and make suggestions on how to improve them.

 Whole Class Writing Activity

-Step 1: Review the format for an informal letter, including date, greeting and closing.
+Step 1: Review the basic format for an informal letter, including the date, a greeting, and a closing.

-Step 2: Review what makes a good letter in their own voice: their opening idea, the body of the letter containing several paragraphs with their ideas and evidence, and their concluding thoughts.
+Step 2: Review what makes a good letter in terms of students' own voice: their opening idea, the body of the letter containing several paragraphs with their ideas and evidence, and their concluding thoughts.

-Step 3: Ask each student to write a draft letter on their computer addressed to their chosen poet, telling him/her what in the poem spoke to them, and asking questions relating to how the poet wrote this poem and writes others.
+Step 3: Ask each student to write a draft letter on their computer addressed to their chosen poet, telling him or her what in the poem spoke to them and asking questions relating to how the poet wrote this poem and writes others.

 Step 4: If they do not finish this draft, students can continue to write for homework or continue in another class session.
 Or, if you prefer, they can do the entire draft as homework.